eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 The DDSI protocol is really a protocol designed for a transport providing connectionless, unreliable datagrams.
 However, there are times where TCP is the only practical network transport available (for example, across a WAN).
-Because of this, Cyclone DDS can use TCP instead of UDP.
+Because of this, Eclipse Cyclone DDS can use TCP instead of UDP.

 The differences in the model of operation between DDSI and TCP are quite large: DDSI is based on the notion of peers, whereas TCP communication is based on the notion of a